 - Right-click on the selected PDF(s), select Add To Existing Session, and choose the Session by name.

 PDFs already added to a Session are tagged with a icon in the Project panel.
 Users are able to join these ongoing Sessions directly by right-clicking on the file in the Project tab and selecting Join <existing Session name>.

 5. Renaming a Session

-The Session host creates and names Sessions upon creating them.
-Afterwards, Sessions can be renamed from the Studio panel by the Session Host only.
+The Session host names Sessions upon creating them.
+Afterwards, Sessions can be renamed from the Studio panel by the Session host only.

 To rename a Session:

-- From Session Settings dialog, edit the Session Name field.
+- From the Session Settings dialog box, edit the Session Name field.

 - Click OK.

-The Session is now renamed and the change should immediately reflect in the Studio panel.
+The Session is now renamed and should immediately show in the Studio panel.